 2- Microsoft’s Little Ice, XiaoIce in Chinese, became a social media phenomenon

-XiaoIce is Microsoft’s biggest chatbot success story and along with GPT-3, it is one of the most technically sophisticated bot on our list.
+XiaoIce is Microsoft’s biggest chatbot success story and along with GPT-3, it is one of the most technically sophisticated bots in our list.
 In July 2014, she was live in major Chinese social media platforms including Weibo, a hybrid of Facebook and Twitter in terms of functionality.
 In 3 months after launch, she had 0.5 billion conversations.
 She has been ranked as Weibo’s top influencer with 850,000+ followers.

 - The average person who added Xiaoice talked to her more than 60 times per month.
 On average, she even passed the Turing test for 10 minutes, meaning that speakers failed to understand that she is a bot for 10 minutes.
 This is a significant achievement since the test was one of the first tests designed to measure AI capabilities.
 It was designed by Alan Turing to see if machines can imitate human conversation.

 This was a great success story for Microsoft until she started speaking against the communist party as we examined here.

 So what made her successful?
 Since she’s only fluent in Chinese, we couldn’t complete a detailed analysis of her capabilities.
 However, these are her frequently discussed abilities:

 - Fluid, natural like speech enabled by text mining: As any one who frequently interacts with bots can tell you, it is rare to find a natural sounding bot.
 Microsoft team had to achieve this in Mandarin which is more difficult to tackle than English because meaning in Chinese is more often implied by nuance and context versus grammatical structure.
 To address this, Microsoft team indexed over 7 million public conversations on the web.